 4. Celebrate (and Listen to) Your Customer Base

 As the popular mantra goes, cultivating customer relationships is paramount to attracting new customers and retaining existing ones.
-But in an age where internet technologies like social media are transforming the customer’s role from passive user to active participant, marketing techniques such as crowdsourcing are increasingly being used to further envelop customers into the product-development process.
+This is even more true in today’s world, where internet and social media allow customers to engage with businesses much more actively.

 Hence, it pays to profile your customers.
 Find out what makes them tick, what gets them excited and what their expectations are, especially when it comes to customer care and service delivery.
 In addition to offering niche products and services that stand out from those offered by larger brands, keep in touch with clients through surveys and post-sale questionnaires.
 Surveying client feedback and tailoring your product offering to meet changing client tastes will bring you one step closer to building a strong and fiercely loyal customer base.